 If you’re not uncomfortable, then you’re probably stuck at an acceptable level.
 Cal Newport

 Christians should live with a healthy discomfort.
 Always.
 You should welcome preachers who push you and challenge you to explore deeper levels of God’s nature and character.
 You should constantly push to know and understand more of God.
 Every part of your life should awaken you to God’s unfailing love, infinite grace, and immeasurable power.

 The process of God molding you into his image is a lifelong pursuit.
 You don’t “arrive.”
 God is infinite.
 And stretching towards an infinite God requires growing pains.
-Comfortable Christians don’t like pain.
+Comfortable Christianity doesn’t make room for pain.

 But if the goal is to know God more intimately, you must live with a healthy discomfort.

 When God is over-shadowed by comfort, he rarely comes out of your mouth during conversation.
 How often does God cross your mind in a 24-hour period?
 At work, do you look for opportunities to inject God’s name into conversations?
 At school, does God shape your encounters with friends and teachers?

 Whatever you are passionate about you will talk about.
 Are you passionate about God?

 Whatever you are passionate about you will talk about.
 Write that down.
 When I met my wife, I called all my friends.
 I even called people I didn’t know.
 I wanted the world to know this beautiful, amazing woman actually liked me.